-Did you know that it takes only one alcoholic beverage 90 minutes to be broken down (metabolised) by the liver.
+Did you know that it takes only one alcoholic beverage 90 minutes to be broken down (metabolized) by the liver?

 Alcohol is metabolised by a normal liver at the rate of about one ounce (one shot, a normal beer, a regular sized glass of wine) every 90 minutes.
 (Wikipedia)

 As the amount of booze in your blood increases, the effects become more and more pronounced.
 Intoxication starts at lower levels than you might think.
 Your brain and body won’t compute at the same speed, as your central nervous system get confused by mixed signals.
 Being drunk means that the amount of alcohol in your system has gone past the levels that can be processed by the body.

 Tip: If you want to check how many drinks it takes to get intoxicated: Blood Alcohol Calculator